Prolonging Death: The Practice of Fish Tethering in Asia

 Video by Kelly Guerin.

-In spite of what we now know about animal sentience, our priorities continue to lie in finding ways of maximize profit at their expense.
+In spite of what we now know about animal sentience, our priorities continue to lie in finding ways to maximize profit at their expense.

 A basket of fish, Taipei Fish Market